spinnaker/spinnaker.github.io/setup/install/halyard.md

    > another directory that you supply to `docker run` with additional `-v`
    > command-line options.

-1. In a separate shell, connect to Halyard running in the container:
+1. In a separate shell, connect to Halyard:

    ```
    docker exec -it halyard bash